ilyes0702/seq-control/docs/source/index.rst

 In the last decades, Machine Learning (ML) applications have had a great impact on molecular and material science.
 However, every ML model requires a definition of its applicability domain.
-We developed a python package, X, that allows users to plot the chemical space of their datasets.
-X contains smart algorithms behind which uses both structural and tailored similarity.
-Moreover, it is easy to use even for non-experts.
-For details on the background of SeqControl you can find more information here.
+We developed a python package, X, that allows users to X. X contains smart algorithms behind which uses both structural and X. Moreover, it is easy to use even for non-experts.
+For details on the background of SeqControl you can find more information here (Link to Thesis).

 Check out the User Guide explanations of the methods used and the functionality.